top of page

 If You’re Only Eligible Part of the Year

-Life changes — job switches, plan changes, etc.
+Life happens — job changes, plan changes, new coverage.

-• You can contribute only during months you’re eligible
+• You can only contribute during the months you're eligible

-If you’re eligible on December 1, you may be able to contribute the full annual limit.
+If you're eligible on December 1, you may be able to contribute the full annual limit for that year.
+But there's a catch — you need to stay eligible through the following December.

-If not, the IRS treats the extra contribution as excess (with taxes and penalties).
+If you don't, the IRS treats the extra amount as an excess contribution, which means taxes and penalties.
+So use this one carefully.

 What If You Don’t Qualify Right Now?